jdecaron/c19coalition/_organizations/cardinal-health.md

 layout: organization
 name: Cardinal Health
-description: Cardinal Health is a global manufacturer and distributor of medical supplies and pharmaceutical products, working with partners including FEMA and the Department of Health and Human Services to quickly get PPE and critical medicines and supplies into the hands of healthcare providers.
-They’re also expediting the flow of urgently needed PPE to service men and women around the globe.
+description: Cardinal Health is a global manufacturer and distributor of medical supplies and a distributor of pharmaceutical products, working with governments at all levels and supply chain partners such as healthcare provider customers, suppliers, trade groups, other distributors, and leading experts to quickly get PPE, other medical supplies and critical medicines into the hands of healthcare providers who need them to safely treat patients.
+On their manufacturing side, they are retrofitting and redeploying equipment, acquiring additional equipment, and running facilities 24/7 to make more PPE.
+  On their distribution side, they are sourcing new supplier partners, including outside the healthcare industry, faster than ever and expediting the flow of PPE and pharmaceutical supply through their delivery network to customers in a variety of ways.
 type:
   - supply-ppe
   - connect-demand-with-supply